 Severe Weather Safety

-Severe weather can strike at any time, and Oklahoma Natural Gas encourages customers to be prepared for severe weather and natural disasters.
+Severe weather can strike at any timeWe want you to be prepared when severe weather and natural disasters strike.
 Find information below regarding safety tips for before, during and after severe weather.

 - Check around your natural gas meter and remove any objects that could be blown into or against the meter by strong winds or pushed into the meter by heavy rain and flooding.